rrjavadev/my-exp/liquibase-docker-demo/README.md

 4. Verify that the user has necessary permissions
 5. Confirm the changelog file path is correct and accessible
 6. Check Maven and Docker logs for detailed error messages
+7. Ensure all required properties/environment variables are set
+8. Verify that the properties/environment variables are being passed correctly
+9. Check that the Maven resource filtering is working correctly

 ## License